-Dr. Maureen Rozenn, DAOM, LAC, FABORM is well versed in various types of pain treatment.
-She spent several weeks in China studying acupuncture and herbal protocols for pain relief.
-Dr. Rozenn has a doctoral degree in Oriental Medicine with a specialization in Pain Management.
-From this platform, she has developed her own protocols for treating acute and chronic pain, that take into account metabolic, hormonal, structural and emotional factors that can contribute to pain.
+Dr. Maureen Rozenn, DAOM, LAC, FABORM has a doctoral degree in Acupuncture and Oriental Medicine with a specialization in Pain Management.
+From this platform, she has developed her own protocols for treating acute and chronic pain that take into account contributing factors such as metabolism, hormonal changes, structural issues and emotional factors.

 Chronic pain requires an entirely different approach.
 Key questions include:

 Can you relate it to an injury, or did it come on gradually over time?

 What makes it better, what makes it worse?